top of page

 If you're thinking moon photography is some complicated process that requires fancy equipment, you'd be surprised.
-It's actually quite easy to start, even with a basic camera set.
+It's actually quite easy to start, even with a basic camera set and no tripod.

 The first question most people ask is what's the best lens for photographing the moon?
 The longer the focal length, the better.
 What you're looking for is as much magnification as you can get to capture those beautiful textures of the moon's surface.
 If you can rent, borrow or buy a 600mm lens, that'd be great.
 However, 200mm is enough to start with, and you can crop digitally after the fact to simulate further zoom.